-Checks if a received alternative MPD event with the same id exists.
+Checks if a received alternative MPD event with the same id exists in PRE.
 If not, the process is stopped here.

 Otherwise, checks the corresponding alternative Media Presentation is completed.
 If so, the process is stopped here.

-Otherwise, if the corresponding alternative Media Presentation has not started, it sets the DURATION_UPDATE_FLAG to TRUE and goes to Step 2, and if exists in PPP.
+Otherwise, it updates the alternative_presentation_duration in the PRE, and if exists in PPP and ends the process here.

-Otherwise, it updates the duration of alternate MPD and goes to Step 8.

-The client checks if the alternative MPD URL in message is in its Previously Played List (PPL).
+The client checks if an alternative MPD event with the corresponding presentation_time is in its Previously Received Events (PRE).
 If so, it doesn’t take any further action, otherwise, it continues the following steps.